Shawley-Codes/AnimateParticle-Tool/README.md

 # AnimateParticle-Tool
 This is a Maya tool to help animate a particle.
 This has two options, either animate by parenting or by motion path.
+For Maya 2019.

     Scott Hawley